ply2022/NanoSeqWorkshop/setup.md

 <img src="fig/ONT_login.png" align="center" height="400" width="400">
 3. Fill in the information that required for creating an account.
 <img src="fig/ONT_register.png" align="center" height="400" width="400">
-4. Sysytem will ask you to provide more detail about you.
+4. System will ask you to provide more detail about you.
 <img src="fig/ONT_detail.png" align="center">
 5. Click submit, and then a verification email will be sent to the email you provide at step 3.
 <img src="fig/ONT_verify.png" align="center">